 Level of Detail expressions (also known as LOD expressions) allow you to compute values at the data source level and the visualization level.
-However, LOD expressions give you even more control on the level of granularity you want to compute.
+However, LOD expressions let you control the granularity you want to compute.
 They can be performed at a more granular level (INCLUDE), a less granular level (EXCLUDE), or an entirely independent level (FIXED).

-This article explains the types of LOD expressions you can use in Tableau, as well as when to use them, and how to format them.
-It also uses an example to demonstrate how to create a simple LOD expression.
+This article explains the types of LOD expressions you can use in Tableau, when to use them, and how to format them.

 How to create LOD expressions